 The well-known SWOT analysis appears disarmingly simple.
 But avoid the temptation do it quickly or casually.
 Taking this valuable analysis for granted would be downright unfortunate.

-Thoughtfully listing the STRENGTHS, WEAKNESSES, OPPORTUNITIES and THREATS of your situation should be done at least once a year.
+Thoughtfully listing the STRENGTHS, WEAKNESSES, OPPORTUNITIES and THREATS of your situation should be done at least once a year…even better, twice a year.
 It’s a “big picture” exercise that challenges you to compile, analyze and evaluate the significant influences that work for or against your strategic objectives.

 A SWOT analysis is useful for hospitals, medical groups, and individuals in private practice—it helps focus your marketing in areas that harbor the strongest benefits.
 Here are a few ideas to maximize the value and generate effective strategies from this exercise.

 Create a four-part grid on a single piece of paper to provide an overview that helps visualize the relationships.